Markolines Traffic Controls IPO to open on Sep 15 | Business

 Markolines Traffic Controls IPO to open on Sep 15

-Markoline Traffic Controls Ltd, a leading highway operation and maintenance servicing provider, plans its initial public offering starting September 15.
+Markolines Traffic Controls Ltd, a leading highway operation and maintenance servicing providing company, plans its initial public offering from September 15.

 - Country: